knolyx-tech/knolyx-docs/src/content/docs/guides/course.md

   {
     "id": 2296,
     "name": "Rule name",
-    "type": "PUBLIC | PRIVATE", // for decalex use case, always private. !!!Public will give access to all students on knolyx "startDateTime": "2020-05-06 21:00:00", // start date and end date in UTC timezone with format: year-month-day hour:minutes
+    "type": "PUBLIC | PRIVATE", // for AdminSite use case, always private. !!!Public will give access to all students on knolyx
+    "startDateTime": "2020-05-06 21:00:00", // start date and end date in UTC timezone with format: year-month-day hour:minutes
     "endDateTime": "2022-12-30 22:00:00", // start date and end date in UTC timezone with format: year-month-day hour:minutes "restrictions": {